Jackson Demonstration State Forest

 Related Links:

 Camping: Seasonal camping is offered mid-May through September, weather dependent.
 There are two main overnight camping areas with a number of campsites, including equestrian camps.
 Camping is within designated campsites only (i.e., dispersed camping is not allowed).
-Camping fees are collected at self-registration stations located in the campgrounds.
+Camping fees are collected at self-registration stations located in the campground, cash or check only.
 Camping fees will be used to support the recreation program including costs associated with maintenance and improvement of campgrounds and facilities, signage, roads, trails, etc. Campsites have picnic tables, fire rings, and pit toilets.
 Campers may collect dead wood lying on the ground for use within their campfire rings.
 There is no water at the campsites or day use areas.
 Pets are allowed but must be on a leash.

 Permits: